 INTERNALAPPLICANTS eligible to apply: March 5, 2019 to March 11, 2019

 Applicants: Three positions – primarily work for the McKelvey, Forest Park and Florissant Valley campus.
-The position(s) will be dispatched to other work locations as needed.
+The position(s) are mobile and dispatched to work locations, as needed.

 St. Louis Community College is the largest community college system in Missouri and the second largest institution of higher education in the state with current credit enrollment each semester of almost 30,000 students.
 The College is accredited by the North Central Association/Higher Learning Commission.
 The College includes four campuses, three education centers and district administrative offices enrolling 20,000 students.
 We offer 15 college-transfer and 90-plus career programs in the areas of art and design, business, civil and community service, engineering and technology, health and office professions; plus continuing education, developmental, and business/industrial training programs.
 The College employs 1,400+ full-time faculty and staff and 2,300+ part-time faculty and staff